-A reputable law firm will not charge you anything up front, and will even offer a free case review to determine your eligibility and go over details of your individual claim.
-This will also offer you an opportunity to ask questions and better understand the legal process.
-You will not be required to pay your attorney a fee unless they are successful in receiving compensation for your claim.
+A reputable law firm will not charge you anything up front, and will even offer a free evaluation to determine your eligibility and go over details of your individual claim.
+This will offer you an opportunity to ask questions and better understand the legal process.
+You will not be required to pay your attorney a fee unless they are successful in securing compensation for your claim.

 How Much Compensation Could I Receive?